-The practice of replacing CV’s with skills testing is gaining traction in the recruitment industry.
+The practice of replacing resumes with skills testing is gaining traction in the recruitment industry.
 The idea is to hire based on skills rather than background.
 Candidates are tested for technical skills (such as coding) and soft skills (like communication), then graded and ranked according to their performance — creating a shortlist of top candidates without any identifying information.

 The blind hiring method delays rather than removes bias if your recruitment process includes a face-to-face or video job interview.
-The key advantage is that you can rest assured that the shortlist of candidates for interviews was generated without bias, and that no promising candidate was screened out for the incorrect reasons.
+The key advantage is that you can rest assured that the shortlist of candidates for interviews was generated without bias and that no promising candidate was screened out for incorrect reasons.

-Minimising Bias in the Job Interview
+Minimizing Bias in the Job Interview

 If you have conducted a blind hiring process up to this stage, the job interview should be the first moment you see the candidate’s ethnicity, age, gender, and appearance.
 Unconscious bias is therefore unavoidable, but it can be minimized in the following ways:

 Ask every candidate the same set of standardized questions and stick to the script.